fabric8io/fabric8/examples/secure-soap/README.md

 -------------------------
 To build the quick start:

-1. Make sure you have once launched the build from `quickstarts` root by running `mvn clean install` in `quickstarts` folder to install quickstart bom in your local repository
-* Change your working directory to `quickstarts/secure-soap` directory.
+1. Change your working directory to `secure-soap` directory.
 * Run `mvn clean install` to build the quick start.
 * Start JBoss Fuse 6 by running `bin/fuse` (on Linux) or `bin\fuse.bat` (on Windows).
 * Verify etc/users.properties from the JBoss Fuse installation contains the following 'admin' user configured: